Port Royal Experiment: Education

 Zachos assembled a curriculum to instruct the test subjects based on the needs of the former slaves and their ability to learn.
 Early on, the professor did not have a book and so was forced to use charts and the chalkboard.
-The pupils had to wait until March 1864 to receive the first book, which had an extremely long title, The Phonic Primer and Reader, A National Method of teaching Reading by the Sounds of the Letters without altering the Orthography.
-Designed Chiefly for the Use of Night-Schools Where Adults are Taught, and for the Myriads of Freed Men and Women, Whose First Rush from the Prison-House of Slavery is to the Gates of the Temple of Knowledge.
+The pupils had to wait until March 1864 to receive the first book, The Phonic Primer and Reader.

 The experiment concluded that the technique created during his time at Port Royal was effective enough to teach adults.
 It was a simple method that used a unique phonic teaching method of teaching English reading by the sounds of letters.
 The research was presented to the Boston and New York Education Commissions and published in the Journal of The Massachusetts Teachers Association.
-The same year, an official book was published to educate the former adult slaves, Phonic Primer and Reader.
-Thus was coined the phrase Port Royal Experiment.
+The same year, an official book was published to educate the former adult slaves, The Phonic Primer and Reader.
 After his work, Salmon P. Chase gave Zachos an extraordinary recommendation.

 The Port Royal Experiment initiated a systematic outcry for the education of the freed slaves.
 A massive number of organizations were established and continued educating the freed people.
 On March 3, 1865, roughly two months before the end of the Civil War, the Freedmen's Bureau was established.
 Within the next five years, it had established 4239 schools, employed 9307 teachers, and instructed 247,333 students.
 The higher education of African Americans was the bureau's responsibility.
 In many instances there was opposition among the white people of the South; moreover, in one state, the opposition became widely organized.
-At the same time, many former slavemasters reportedly assisted in establishing schools for the slaves and became their teachers.
+At the same time, many former slave masters reportedly assisted in establishing schools for the slaves and became their teachers.

 On May 16, 1866, a convention was held in Cleveland, Ohio, and formed the American Freedman's Union Commission.
 The Boston Educational Commission became the New England Branch, and the New York National Freedmen's Relief Association became the New York Branch.
 Many other such philanthropic organizations also merged into different branches of the American Freedman's Union Commission with the intention of the proliferation of the education of African-Americans.